JulienRemy/PSyclone/doc/autodiff/user_guide/automatic_differentiation.rst

 Initialize with :math:`\forall i, \bar{x}_i = 0, \forall k, \bar{v}_k = 0 \text{ and choose } (\bar{y}_1 = 1, \bar{y}_2 = 0) \text{ \textbf{or} } (\bar{y}_1 = 0, \bar{y}_2 = 1)`
 to obtain the adjoints.

+Notice that the adjoint of variables appearing as operands in the original computations (top) are incremented in the reverse-mode ones (bottom).
+Moreover, non-linearities in the original occasion the presence of operation results/ non-adjoint variables in the adjoint computations, which could be either recomputed or recorded and restored from a tape.